 The fact that the Bible warns believers from falling into sin means that they can fall if they are not on their guard (Matthew 7:24-27; 10:33; Luke 6:46-49; 14:34-35; Romans 11:17-23; 1 Corinthians 10:6-12; 2 Corinthians 13:5; Hebrews 2:1-3; 3:6-19; 10:35-39; 2 John 1:8-9).
 The Scriptures show the necessity of an active effort in holding onto faith (1 Timothy 6:12; 2 Timothy 4:7).

 In addition, the Bible teaches that salvation is conditional upon a believers’ continued faith in the Lord (Colossians 1:21-23; 2 Timothy 2:11-13; 1 Corinthians 15:2; Hebrews 3:6,14) and urges believers to protect their faith lest they lose it (2 Corinthians 13:5; 2 John 8-9; John 15:5-6).

 There is only one way in which the sheep may be removed from the Security of Salvation in the shepherd’s hand, and that is by their own voluntary choice.
 The Bible doesn’t teach the wrong doctrine of “once a man is saved it is impossible for him to be lost.”
 There is nothing to prevent the sheep from wandering away from the shepherd’s care if they choose to do so.

-The Lord wants us to be secure in our salvation.
-“These things I have written to you who believe in the name of the Son of God, that you may know that you have eternal life, and that you may continue to believe in the name of the Son of God” (1 John 5:13).
-So, the condition for knowing that we have eternal life is to believe and abide daily in the Lord following His steps.
+The Lord wants us to have security of salvation.
+He said, “These things I have written to you who believe in the name of the Son of God, that you may know that you have eternal life, and that you may continue to believe in the name of the Son of God” (1 John 5:13).
+But the condition for knowing that we have eternal life is to believe and abide daily in the Lord following His steps.

 In His service,